kittykatattack/ga/README.md

   blocks.x -= 2;
 }
 ```
-When the finish sprite scrolls into the center of the canvas, the
+When the `finish` sprite scrolls into the center of the canvas, the
 `blocks` container will stop moving.
 Notice that the code uses the
-finish sprite’s global x position (gx) to test whether it’s inside
+`finish` sprite’s global x position (`gx`) to test whether it’s inside
 the area of the canvas.
 Because global coordinates are relative to
 the canvas, not the parent container, they’re really useful for
 just these kinds of situations where you want to want to find a
 nested sprite’s position on the canvas.

 Make sure you check out the complete Flappy Fairy source code in the
-`examples` folder so that you can see all this code in it's proper context.
+`examples` folder so that you can see all this code in its proper context.

 <a id='aguidetotheexamples'></a>
 #Coming soon: A guide to the examples